 In order to protect the homeland security, biosecurity, and health of the Kenyan people, international travelers must disclose some information about themselves and declare the goods they plan to bring into the country before visiting Kenya.

-Your obligations as a traveler include completing and submitting the digital Travelers Health Surveillance Form and the handwritten Passenger Declaration Form.
+Your obligations as a traveler include completing and submitting the handwritten Passenger Declaration Form.

 Before entering Kenya, you must provide information about who you are and what goods you intend to bring into Kenya.
 The Passenger Declaration Form will ask you for the following information: